Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Intern, ABC Marketing Firm, Summer 2020

-- Assisted with market analysis and research for various clients
+- Assisted with market research and data analysis for various clients

 - Volunteer, DEF Nonprofit, 2018-2020

-- Developed strong teamwork and communication abilities
+- Developed strong teamwork and communication skills

 Skills: